Real Estate Budgeting for 2021: Technology Trends to Look Out For

 When asked where they focused most of their digital marketing budgets in response to COVID-19, 90% multifamily respondents said virtual tours were a main priority.
 The same can be said for commercial office, those in storage and industrial, and many other real estate sectors.

-Regardless of what real estate industry you may be in, real estate as a whole is beginning to look at virtual tours as a staple in real estate marketing.
+Regardless of what real estate industry you may be in, real estate as a whole is beginning to look at virtual tours as a staple in real estate marketing strategies.

 One thing to note is that not every virtual tour provider is equal.
 If you are looking at virtual tours for your properties, here some items to consider: